How to use this quiz

 Teacher answer + marking note

-Model answer: undefined
+Model answer: A — True.

 Note: True.